VisTR: Visualizations as Representations for Time-series Table Reasoning: System

-\stitle{Visual Interface.} In addition to textual responses, \tool also incorporates a user-friendly interface to enable intuitive table reasoning and exploration.
-As shown in Figure \ref{fig:interface}, the interface includes four main views: (A) {\tt Data Table}, (B) {\tt Main View}, (C) {\tt Chat Box}, and (D) {\tt Pattern View}.
-When a user uploads a table, the back-end of \tool processes the tabular data into visualization references and stores them in the vector database, while the front-end interface displays the uploaded table in {\tt Data Table}, and presents the visualization for the data in the {\tt Main View}.
+\stitle{Visual Interface.} In addition to textual responses, \tool incorporates a user-friendly interface to support intuitive table reasoning and exploration.
+As shown in Figure~\ref{fig:interface}, the interface includes four main views: (A) {\tt Data Table}, (B) {\tt Main View}, (C) {\tt Chat Box}, and (D) {\tt Pattern View}.
+When a user uploads a table, the back-end of \tool processes the tabular data into visualization references and stores them in the vector database, while the front-end interface displays the uploaded table in {\tt Data Table}, and presents the visualization for the data in {\tt Main View}.
+To maintain consistency with the fixed-size visualization references (generated at a standard 16:9 aspect ratio with $512\times288$ pixels), {\tt Main View} adopts a 32:9 aspect ratio for the chart display area.
+This wider ratio facilitates effective contextual visualization in long time series.
+The individual selected 16:9 visualization reference is displayed in the central portion of this view to conform to common widescreen displays.
+This uniform aspect ratio prevents shape distortion due to varying display proportions and ensures that the trends in user-drawn sketches or uploaded charts match the shapes of the rendered charts.
 By default, {\tt Main View} uses an area graph for the overall context information and a line chart for the details.
-Various operations, such as selecting different variables or combinations of variables to display, are enabled in the drop-down box in the upper right corner of {\tt Main View}.
-For the display of multi-variables, we use a multi-line chart with colors to encode different variables.
+Various operations, such as selecting different variables or combinations of variables, are enabled in the drop-down box in the upper right corner of {\tt Main View}.
+For the display of multiple variables, we use a multi-line chart with colors to encode different variables.
 The bottom area chart also allows for fixed-scale zooming and brushing, allowing users to observe detailed variable changes.